osirislab/CSAW-CTF-2021-Finals/pwn/chatterbox/README.md

 # Deployment notes

 The server itself is the pwnable, so each team should have its own instance of the server.
 Crashing the server is expected so each instance should auto-restart immediately.

+If you solve the challenge, there is the possibility of doing some shenanigans like shutting down the VM, so we should hope that the solving teams will respect the sportsmanship.

 # Vulnerabilities